MineBartekSA/discord-webhook/README.md

         "title": "Embed Title",
         "description": "Multiline embed
         description here
-        (this is agains the official JSON spec, but for convinience this action support this", "color": 16711680
+        (this is against the official JSON spec, but for convenience this action support this)", "color": 16711680
       }
 ```